cbroder/acmecomdocs/site/content/acumatica-magento-attribute-mapping/payment-method-mapping/index.md

 ---
 ## 4.5 Payment Method Mapping

-<p>Map the Magento Payment Methods with Acumatica Payment Methods from Drop down list and then click on Save</p>
+<p>Map the Magento Payment Method with the Acumatica Payment Method from the dropdown.
+Click the Save button.</p>

 ![payment-method-mapping](images/payment-method-mapping.png?classes=shadow)